I’m sure that you’re familiar with the Taoist symbol of yin and yang?

 Above all else, having a true plan is essential to your success.
 I highly recommend checking out our marketing plan checklist to see which of these core elements you already have in place.

-And if you have specific questions about inbound vs outbound marketing, please get in touch and I’ll be happy to share everything that we know.
+And if you have specific questions about marketing inbound and marketing outbound, please get in touch and I’ll be happy to share everything that we know.